guidoism/tome/README.md

 * The standard fonts should be standard and distributed to everyone.
 We don't want to display different fonts to different people because their OS vendor chose to buy fonts from a particular foundary.
 * TeX's standard fonts are a good default, though maybe using the ones optimized for screens rather than printing.
 The unifont is a good fallback for the rest of the unicode glyphs.
 * It's not entirely clear in my head whether navigation controls around the document or website should be provided by the docuemnt or the reader.
+* Dark-mode/light-mode is here to stay and should be configurable on every document.

 # Proposal